MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 |Windows operating systems that are still within their [Microsoft Products Support Lifecycle](https://support.microsoft.com/gp/lifeselect).|See details in the table below.|

 > [!NOTE]
-> if the "Configure Automatic Updates" policy setting is disabled or is not configured, this policy setting has no effect.
+> if the Configure Automatic Updates policy setting is disabled or is not configured, this policy setting has no effect.

 > [!IMPORTANT]
 > starting in Windows 8 and Windows RT, this policy setting is enabled by default.
 In all prior versions of Windows, it is disabled by default.